Mrs. Katie Newcomb, M.Ed.

 What is Family and Consumer Sciences?

 Family and Consumer Sciences (FCS) was born from what many of us grew up knowing as Home Economics.
-The name actually changed in the 1990's, however many schools were and still are having a difficult time making the change.
+The name actually changed in 1993, however many schools were and still are having a difficult time making the change.
 Family and Consumer Science courses also look a lot different than they did as well.
 Instead of teaching sewing, cooking, and housekeeping, our standards now include: financial management, career development, nutrition, healthy habits, personal wellness, goal-setting, child development knowledge, parenting skills, stress management, developing positive peer relationships, and probably the most important thing is character development.
 So, as you can see, FCS is very different than what many of us remember as Home Ec.
 If you would like to learn more about Family and Consumer Science and/ or Vocational Education please visit the Ohio Department of Education Website: http://www.ode.state.oh.us/GD/Templates/Pages/ODE/ODEPrimary.aspx?page=2&TopicRelationID=1754

 Family and Consumer Sciences Department 2013-2014 Courses: